jonathoneco/garden-logger/README.md

 - Add logging

+## Rofi
+I'm running into some drawbacks with rofi that are starting to get cumbersome For one, I am creating entity objects to make indexing, files, and dir operations simpler, but rofi slection only works with text so I have to do a lot of reverse engineering whereas being able to have selection return references entity objects directly would be ideal
+Also, I'd like some conditional rendering for things like directories vs files What I like is that I can use common configs for things like my color scheme and font from rofi so that this ui updates with my note changer, and largely I don't have to implement a ui from scratch I can focus on data manipulation
+Is there any happy middleground where I can get richer behavior while still getting the benefits from rofi, without having to implement my own ui from scratch

+- Create a map of string to entities, use choice as key for how to handle
 ## Data Modeling
 I'm modeling entries more explicitly and separately from current directory state as it makes data operations easier, but the thing I suspect I'll run into is that getting the choice as an entry is going to be a bit of a pain.
 For now I'll just do so explicitly but if there were a way to get the menu / rofi return to directly associate entries that'd be ideal